SealLee09/Interactive-White-Cat-Alarm-using-Arduino-R4-WIFI/README.md

 | TX1 / RX1 | DFPlayer TX / RX |

 > **Note:** TFT and SD card share the SPI bus.
 CS pins are managed in firmware to avoid conflicts.
 The DFPlayer uses the hardware Serial1 port.
+> **Note:** Pin 1 needs a 1kΩ resistor, all pins on TFT need a 1kΩ resistor connected to the main Arduino board.

 ---